 - Serve warm with steamed rice or roast bread /Kade bread

 At home, I usually make the Sri Lankan Crab Curry a bit spicier depending on the mood or with what carb I eat it with.
-As a personal touch, I add a few drops of lemon or lime after taking out the dish from the heat so it has a sour touch to it with all the spices.
+As a personal touch, I add a few drops of lemon or lime after taking the dish from the heat so it has a sour touch to it in addition to the spices.